Photo from MPBL/ Chooks-to-Go PilipinasTHE LEAGUE90

 While the MPBL's next season is filled with uncertainties, Duremdes reiterated the league's desire to finish its stalled Chooks-to-Go Lakan Cup even in closed doors.

-The Lakan Cup also stopped due to the COVID-19 pandemic, leaving its Division Finals and National Finals unfinished.
+The Lakan Cup stopped due to the COVID-19 pandemic and the Enhanced Community Quarantine (ECQ), leaving its Division Finals and National Finals unfinished.

 The San Juan Knights and the Makati Super Crunch's North Finals ended temporarily with its best-of-three series tied at one-apiece.

-Over the South, the Basilan Steel and the Davao Occidental Tigers also figured in a 1-1 tie before the Philippine government implemented the Enhanced Community Quarantine last March 15.
+Over the South, the Basilan Steel and the Davao Occidental Tigers also figured in a 1-1 tie before the Philippine government implemented the ECQ last March 15.